SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     For an example of how to use the ``final`` attribute, see :ref:`Inheritance_FinalMethodsPropertiesAndSubscripts`.

+``noreturn``
+    The ``noreturn`` attribute is applied to a function or method declaration to indicate that the corresponding type of that function or method, ``T``, is ``@noreturn T``.
+    You can mark a function or method type with this attribute to indicate that the function or method doesn't return to its caller.

+..
+TR: Need some more info on this attribute.
+Is the above correct?
+What else should we
+    document here?
+How about some actual examples?

 ``optional``
     The ``optional`` attribute is applied to a protocol's property, method, or subscript members to indicate that a conforming type isn't required